-- A. Employees performing snow removal, full-time and part-time, are to receive a one-time-payment of \$100 for each day worked that includes a minimum of 2 hours or more outside of their regular work schedule.
-The snow removal schedule is to be determined by the Snow Boss in conjunction with Custodial leadership for those areas under the responsibility of the Custodial Department. - 1.
-One-time payments for snow removal pursuant to the guidelines herein, supersede and replace the On-call procedure as it relates to snow removal.
+A. Employees performing snow removal, full-time and part-time, are to receive a one-time-payment of \$100 for each day worked that includes a minimum of 2 hours or more outside of their regular work schedule.
+The snow removal schedule (i.e. who works and when) is to be determined by the Snow Boss (in conjunction with Custodial leadership for their respective areas).

+1. One-time payments for snow removal pursuant to the guidelines herein, supersede and replace the On-call procedure as it relates to snow removal.